 - Meteor and the Mighty Monster Trucks has a religious version, "Monster Truck Adventures", with the race announcer bookending the show and using a Scripture reference to help summarize the plot.

 - The infamous religious version of Jay Jay the Jet Plane by Tommy Nelson.
-The stories are unchanged, but the dialogue is altered to make mentions to Christianity and the Bible throughout.
+The stories are unchanged, but the dialogue is altered to make mentions of Christianity and the Bible throughout.
 This is to the point that the episode descriptions on the back of the VHS releases actually end the plot summaries with something like "Feels like Romans 8:25" (the religious summarization of "Tracy's Shooting Star").

 - A variant regarding the Arabic dub of The Simpsons, Al-Shamshoon — not only does it rename the characters (Homer Simpson becomes Omar Shamsoon) but it removes all elements incompatible with Islamic law: pork becomes beef, beer becomes soda, Moe's Tavern is removed, etc.

 - The original show also parodied this in "The Monkey Suit".
 At Springfield Elementary, old educational films about evolution are redubbed — badly and obviously — to sell Creationism and "intelligent design".

 - Played for Laughs in the Family Guy episode "Airport '07", when Peter embraces the Redneck lifestyle.
 He decides to watch Carl Sagan's Cosmos, which has been "edited for rednecks".
 The edits muffle over any scientific explanations with creationist viewpoints.

 - VeggieTales has a rare inversion.
 The show was originally very much intended to teach kids about the Bible and Christianity.
-However, when it was syndicated references to Christianity were initially removed.
-Protest led to the content being restored later.
+However, when it was aired on NBC's qubo block, references to Christianity were initially removed.
+Protests from parent groups led to the content being restored in its second season.